TrianglyRU/OrbinautFramework/README.md

 # Terms of Use
 You are not allowed:
-- to re-release our framework in any form (like Orbinaut Framework Plus, Orbinaut Framework EX, etc. etc.), even if it is a heavy modification of it;
+- to re-release our framework in any form (like Orbinaut Framework Plus, Orbinaut Framework EX, etc. etc.), even if it is a heavy modification of it.
-- to use any part of tile collision system (scripts, architecture, code, software etc.) in your own non-Orbinaut project (that means the game has to be powered by Orbinaut).

 You are allowed:
 - to use it for your own games and commercial (not Sonic!) releases;
-- to use our code (except for tile collision, as said above) and/or shaders in your own projects while crediting us under "additional programming" and/or "shaders".
-If you decide to use the palette shader, please, make sure to credit PixelatedPope as well;
+- to use any of our code and/or shaders in your own projects while crediting us under "additional programming".
+If decide to use our tile collision system, please, credit us separately for that.
+If you decide to use the palette shader, make sure to credit PixelatedPope as well;
-- to make fangames with .exe thematic.
-Please note, that we won't provide ANY development support for you in this case.
+- to make .exe fangames.
+Please note, that we won't provide ANY development support or recognition for you in this case.

-Whenever you are crediting us, please, refer to us as Team Orbinaut or by names (Triangly, MicG)
+Whenever you are crediting us, please, refer to us as Team Orbinaut.